 Central Road is the dividing line between several area townships.
 As such it was often neglected.
 It was called Palatine Township’s worst road in 1929.
 The road appears on a Wheeling Township plat map as early as 1853.
 In the early days it was known as Center Road.
 The building of Route 53 split a neighborhood apart in Rolling Meadows.
 A footbridge over Route 53 was suggested in 1962 by some residents but never built.

 For thousands of years Dundee Road was likely an animal path.
 It meanders west of Quentin Road because animals tend to go around natural obstacles like swamps.
 Native Americans found it useful because it joined their main highways, the Des Plaines River and the Fox River.
-By the time Europeans began settling in the 1830’s it was known as Wheeling and Dundee Road because it connected those two villages.
+By the time settlers began arriving in the 1830’s it was known as Wheeling and Dundee Road because it connected those two villages.
 During Indian Day festivities at Deer Grove in 1920 traffic was backed up several miles on the skinny little gravel road.
 Cook County passed a bond issue soon thereafter and paved it.
 In the 1960’s the two lanes were widened to four lanes east of Hicks Road.
 The intersection at Northwest Highway was known for years as “Death Hill” or “Death Corner”.
 The intersection has been rebuilt a number of times.
 The path leading northwest from Quentin Road used to allow vehicular traffic and saw quite a few accidents also.

 This scenic road was also well-traveled by Native Americans.
 It connected several prairies, forests and burial grounds.
 Usually roads are named after families that lived nearby, but George Ela never lived on Ela Road so far as we know.
 He lived along Quentin Road and then moved to downtown Barrington.
 However, he served the area in many capacities as a businessman, postmaster, state representative and township supervisor.
 As supervisor, it is likely that he had a hand in improving and maintaining this road.